Karimatajin/Machine-Learning-PCA-in-R/README.md

 ## Task

-  Perform a  Principal Component Analysis of the soccer data
+  Perform a  Principal Component Analysis using soccer dataset

 ## Objective of PCA